What is CBO’s estimate of the budget deficit for 2024? What was the deficit for 2023?

 CBO’s cost estimates focus on the budgetary consequences of proposed legislation, and they generally reflect likely behavioral responses to a proposal—for example, changes in the likelihood that people will claim a government benefit.
 "Dynamic analysis" refers to something different: instances in which CBO takes into account the effects on the total output of the economy.
 Those broad macroeconomic changes—which include changes in the aggregate labor supply or private investment—resulting from changes in fiscal policy can themselves have additional budgetary consequences.
 By long-standing convention, such consequences are not generally reflected in CBO’s cost estimates because most of the legislation that CBO analyzes would have negligible macroeconomic effects.

 The House rules for the 118th Congress require CBO to prepare dynamic analyses under certain circumstances.
 Specifically, the agency is required, to the greatest extent practicable, to incorporate the budgetary impact of macroeconomic effects into its 10-year cost estimates for "major" legislation that Congressional authorizing committees approved.
-(Major legislation is defined as either having a gross budgetary effect, before macroeconomic effects are incorporated, equal to or greater than 0.25 percent of gross domestic product in any year over the next 10 years, or having been designated as such by the Chairman of either the House Budget Committee or the Joint Committee on Taxation.)
+(Major legislation is defined as either having a gross budgetary effect, before macroeconomic effects are incorporated, equal to or greater than 0.25 percent of gross domestic product in any year over the next 10 years, or having been designated as such by the Chairman of the House Budget Committee or the Vice Chairman of the Joint Committee on Taxation.)
 Previous Congresses have required such analysis.
 For example, during the 114th Congress, that requirement appeared in the House rules and concurrent resolution on the budget for fiscal year 2016, and in the 115th Congress, it was in the House rules and concurrent resolution on the budget for fiscal year 2018.
 An example of how CBO implemented the requirement can be seen in a cost estimate for H.R.
 3762, the Restoring Americans’ Healthcare Freedom Reconciliation Act.

 In general, completing dynamic analyses of all proposed legislation is not practicable, because such analyses tend to require complex modeling and a significant amount of time and resources.
 And as discussed above, most of the legislation that CBO analyzes would have negligible macroeconomic effects and thus negligible additional budgetary consequences.
 Among the few exceptions was a cost estimate in 2013 for immigration legislation that would have substantially expanded the U.S. labor force.
 That estimate included the direct budgetary effects of increasing the number of people in the United States but did not incorporate all of the effects on the economy that CBO expects would have occurred.